CaliStyle/humpback/README.md

 Humpback takes advantage of the power of [Kue](https://github.com/Automattic/kue) for background tasks.
 Kue depends on Redis, but don't worry, humpback also uses a fake redis for development so you can test without having to run Redis.

 ##Rabbitmq
 Humpback has a variety of events that need to be concurrent between all instances running your app.
-Do do this, Humpback uses [Rabbitmq](https://github.com/waterlinejs/rabbitmq-adapter), which can broadcast model messages between instances and do updates.
+To do this, Humpback uses [Rabbitmq](https://github.com/waterlinejs/rabbitmq-adapter), which can broadcast model messages between instances and do updates.

 ##Iconic